connorgb/Notes/Learn_You_A_Flutter.md

   * Dart files separating widgets to reuse throughout the app
 * lib\services
   * Classes to retrieve data from internet services (Firestore, cloud)

+### Structuring Widgets
+* The SDK does not automatically create the separate home file, which contains the main presentation page.
+You must make your own home.dart file in a pages folder.
+The main.dart file starts the app and calls the `Home` widget in the home file.

 ## The Widget Tree
 ## Widgets